calaldees/barcampCanterbury/runbook.md

 * Setup talk online/open talk grid document
 * Setup "On the day" section of website
     * hashtag
+* Trophies for awards?
+* Check powerpoint presentation sites (are they still there)

 1 Day Before